quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Client Packet Handling {#client-pkt-handling}

-Valid packets sent to clients always include a Destination Connection ID that matches the value the client selects.
+Valid packets sent to clients always include a Destination Connection ID that matches a value the client selects.
 Clients that choose to receive zero-length connection IDs can use the address/port tuple to identify a connection.
 Packets that don't match an existing connection are discarded.